Envirometrix/PredictiveSoilMapping/docs/Introduction.md

     outcomes is simulated.

-Further, the *methodological quality* of an uncertain variable can be assessed by expert judgement, e.g. whether or not instruments used are reliable and to what degree, or whether or not an experiment for measuring an uncertain variable was properly conducted.
-Finally, the *“longevity”* of uncertain information can be evaluated, i.e. to what extent does the information on the uncertainty of a variable change over time.
+Further, the *methodological quality* of an uncertain variable can be assessed by expert judgement, e.g. whether or not instruments or methods used are reliable and to what degree, or whether or not an experiment for measuring an uncertain variable was properly conducted.
+Finally, the *“longevity”*, or presistence, of uncertain information can be evaluated, i.e. to what extent does the information on the uncertainty of a variable change over time.

 <div class="rmdnote">
 <p>Estimates of uncertainty of soil property and soil class predictions are an increasingly important extension to soil mapping outputs.
-Maps of uncertainty can be submitted as maps of upper and lower confidence limits, probability distributions or density functions, prediction error maps and/or equiprobable simulations.</p>
+Maps of spatial variation in uncertainty can be submitted as maps of upper and lower confidence limits, probability distributions or density functions, prediction error maps and/or equiprobable simulations.</p>
 </div>

 @Heuvelink2006Elsevier observed that soil data are rarely certain or *‘error free’*, and these errors may be difficult to quantify in practice.
-Indeed, the quantification of error, defined here as a *‘departure from reality’*, implies that the *‘true’* state of the environment is known.
+Indeed, the quantification of error, defined here as a *‘departure from reality’*, implies that the *‘true’* state of the environment is known, which is often not possible.

 ### Sources of uncertainty {#sources-uncertainty}